What the Top Dating Apps Do to Acquire Users Faster

 More successful matching requires data.
 Period.
 That said, how dating apps source this data may depend on their ultimate goals for acquisition.
 Bumble, for example, may want to run a campaign to help determine user sentiment around Hinge or Tinder.
 Or perhaps Match.com wants to build an algorithm capable of combing through users’ messages to reflect that IRL language in their messaging.
 Other dating apps, however, may sooner find success with technology that can support events-based matching similar to Facebook.

 Either way, improving user acquisition requires targeting the right customers with the right messaging.
 This becomes substantially easier with all of your cross-channel user data in one place.
 So, where do you start to stand out among a sea of competitors?
-Schedule a DataSwitch demo now to see how data orchestration can help you target the right users in the right place to launch more targeted campaigns across every channel, device, and medium.
+Book some time to discuss our data orchestration solutions that can help you target the right users in the right place to launch more targeted campaigns across every channel, device, and medium.